-- For all year levels the day uniform is the expected uniform. - For all year levels the sports/specialist uniform can be worn on days when students have a timetabled practical-based lesson for sport, dance, drama.
-Sports/specialist uniforms are not appropriate for classroom-based theory/non-practical lessons in a HPE or Arts subject.
-This must align with the timetable which changes throughout the year. - For all year levels the sports uniform can be worn for teacher-scheduled formal training sessions.
+- For all year levels the day uniform is the expected uniform. - For all year levels the sports/specialist uniform can be worn on days when students have a timetabled lesson for sport, dance, drama. - For all year levels the sports uniform can be worn for teacher-scheduled formal training sessions.
 This applies to training that is conducted and supervised by a teacher coach. - On Wednesdays the school continues the tradition of wearing sports/specialist uniforms on Wednesdays. - For excursions/formal occasions the day uniform is expected to be worn on all excursions offsite (unless specified otherwise by the nature of the excursion) and on special occasions as determined by the school (e.g. school photographs, ANZAC Day). - For representative uniforms (training/game jerseys, Met West uniforms, Musical shirts) these may only be worn for competition/event and teacher scheduled formal training sessions. - Hats students are expected to wear a suitable hat at all times while outside in open areas.